ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 providers storing the `KeyPackageRef` of claimed KeyPackages.

-A client which receives a `success` to either an `UpdateRoomResponse` or a `SubmitMessageResponse` can view this a commitment from the hub provider that the message will eventually be distributed to the group.
+A client which receives a `success` to either an `UpdateRoomResponse` or a `SubmitMessageResponse` can view this as a commitment from the hub provider that the message will eventually be distributed to the group.
 The hub is not expected to forward the client's own message to the client or its provider.
 However, the client and its provider need to be prepared to receive the